lzhalloran/t3a2-a-full-stack-app-part-a/README.md

 ## Description of your website, including:

+Video Game Social Media App
+- Think subreddit for games, a community specifc to video game discussion (or video game development?)
+- Social Media for video game communities or forums
+- Maybe posts are always tied to a specific game (with tags)
+-

 ### Purpose

 ### Functionality / features

-  - Register New User
-  - User Login
+- User Registration and Login
 - User Authentication
 - User Profile page creation

+- Profile Viewing

+- Chat
+  - Private Messaging option between users
+  - Users can create a group to for mulitple users chat
+  - Send and receive media in chat such as photos, videos or documents
+  - Encryption of messages
+  - Indicators for to know the status of the a sent message (read, received)
+  - Push notification alerts

+- Upload and View Content
+  - Videos
+  - Pictures
+  - Comments

 ### Target audience

 ### Tech stack

 ## Data Flow Diagram